72sevenzy2/sniper.js/README.md

 And it should work as the same regardless if you include the npx or not.

-Really hope you find this framework somewhat useful.
+Really hope you find this lib somewhat useful.